Mineralogy Certification Course

 Formula: SnO2

-Cassiterite looks quite similar to rutile; however, it can be differentiated from rutile due to higher density (it feels heavier than it looks) and by color, as cassiterite color is more brownish, while the predominance of red hue is typical for rutile.
+Cassiterite looks quite similar to rutile.
+However, you can differentiate it from rutile due to its higher density (it feels heavier than it looks) and typical color.
+Cassiterites are usually more brownish, while rutiles are typically more reddish.

 Mineral property | Cassiterite characteristics |